 4. Value Chain: Owning, Integrating, and Controlling the Different Facets of the Value Chain of Amazon

-Amazon has observed horizontal integration as evident from the fact that it owns and operates a considerable portion of its value chain.
+Amazon has observed horizontal integration as evident from the fact that it owns and operates a considerable portion of its supply chain chain.
 For example, the company has its own fulfillment and warehousing centers across North America, Europe, the Middle East, and Asia and the Pacific.
 These centers are responsible for unpacking and inspecting incoming products; placing products in storage and recording their location; picking products from their computer recorded locations to make up an individual shipment; sorting and packing orders; and shipping the products to the customers.

 Remember that Amazon has its capacity to manufacture and maintain its own mobile robotic fulfillment systems under its Amazon Robotics subsidiary.
 It also has its software development centers, most of which are under its A2Z Development subsidiary, as well as customer service centers.